inariksit/inariksit.github.io/_posts/2018-12-28-dependent-types.markdown

 ## Footnotes

+[^1]: Why are empty records valid parameters?
+It's because any records with only parameters in them are valid parameters.
+Well, technically, any records with *no non-parameters* in them are valid parameters.
+So you can totally define `param Agr` as either `Ag Case Gender Number` or `{c:Case ; g:Gender ; n:Number}`.

-[^1]: The second half is adapted from my master's thesis which I wrote in 2012.
+[^2]: The second half is adapted from my master's thesis which I wrote in 2012.
 I originally started this blog to get started with PhD thesis writing, so recycling text from two theses back completes the circle.

-[^2]: Maybe for those coming from [other](https://en.wikipedia.org/wiki/Python_(programming_language)) [programming](https://en.wikipedia.org/wiki/Common_Lisp) [languages](https://en.wikipedia.org/wiki/Lambda_calculus), even the standard GF types are whoa.
+[^3]: Maybe for those coming from [other](https://en.wikipedia.org/wiki/Python_(programming_language)) [programming](https://en.wikipedia.org/wiki/Common_Lisp) [languages](https://en.wikipedia.org/wiki/Lambda_calculus), even the standard GF types are whoa.